 Care plans viewed detailed person-centred interventions and staff were very familiar with residents' needs and social histories.
 Validated assessment tools were used to risk-assess residents' needs and to ensure that each resident was supported in positive risk-taking through an informed decision, with the information on the rationale and possible risks associated clearly documented.
 An associate care plan was in place, and the inspectors saw that it detailed specific information on each resident's care needs and what or who was important to them.
-The care plans described the alternatives tried and instructed staff members to perform regular safety checks and instructions on restrictive practice use and release.
-There was also evidence in residents' notes that all residents where some form of restrictive physical practice was used were reviewed by multi-disciplinary teams such as residents' general practitioner (GP), physiotherapist or occupational therapist.
-Notwithstanding the good practice observed in the documentation of restrictive practices.
-Further improvement was required to ensure documents such as writing instructions and photographs for the use of specialist equipment for specific residents was stored appropriately to ensure resident's dignity was maintained.
-Overall, the inspectors identified that management and staff in Brookhaven Nursing Home were committed to promoting a restraint-free environment for residents.
-While opportunities for improvement were identified during the inspection, it was clear that residents enjoyed a good quality of life to the best of their abilities.
+The care plans described the alternatives tried.
+Further improvement was required in the practice of documenting the recording of restrictive practice.
+For example; There was no bedrail review documentation available for the bedrail device while in use.
+This practice was not in line with the national policy Towards a Restraint Free Environment in Nursing Homes.

+Overall, the inspectors identified that management and staff in Acorn Lodge were committed to promoting a restraint-free environment for residents.
+While a small opportunity for improvement was identified during the inspection, it was clear that residents enjoyed a good quality of life to the best of their abilities.